-Though I had many words in my heart to share, they never made it to the keyboard, because life was happening – busily sweeping me from one task to the other – seemingly, at times, without a moment to exhale.
+Though I had many words in my heart to share, they never made it to the keyboard because life was happening – busily sweeping me from one task to the other – at times, without a moment to exhale.

-We experienced the birth of a baby; the death of his great-grandfather; the daily awareness that a loved one is slipping into eternity – with the fear that we may not make it to see them before they do; a personal bout with laryngitis (UGGH!!!
-Yes, God silenced me.); a visit by my daughter’s mother-in-law; and still, life is going on . . . being lived . . . all the while, ebbing away.
+We experienced the birth of a baby, the death of his great-grandfather, and the daily awareness that a loved one was slipping into eternity – with the fear that we may not make it to see them before they do, a personal bout with laryngitis (UGGH!!
+Yes, God silenced me!), a visit by my daughter’s mother-in-law; and still, life is going on – and being lived – all the while, ebbing away.

-Even as I’m ironing my husband’s shirt for church, I’m recording these very thoughts into the notes app on my phone.
+Even at this very moment, as I’m ironing my husband’s shirt for church, I’m recording these very thoughts into the notes app on my cell phone.
 A thought here . . . a sentence there . . .
-I can barely manage to eke out a paragraph or two between the ironing, the make-up, and preparing a rushed and half-eaten breakfast.
+I can barely manage to eke out one paragraph between the ironing, the make-up, and preparing a rushed and half-eaten breakfast.

-That’s not a bad thing . . . that’s just my life: putting a multitude of people before my personal endeavors; prioritizing relationships over ambition.
+That’s not a bad thing, that’s just my life: putting a multitude of people before my personal endeavors; struggling to prioritize relationships over ambition.

 And still, hoping that some how, some way, the twain shall meet:

-- surrendering to the daily grind – and still seeing God glorified trough this blog;
+- surrendering to the daily grind – and still seeing God glorified through this blog;

-- time being consumed with cooking and cleaning and serving and carpooling – yet experiencing professional fulfillment.
+- time being consumed with cooking, cleaning, serving, and carpooling – yet experiencing professional fulfillment.

-Though it may sound like a high and mighty assertion – to profess that I’m prioritizing people (or trying to) – that’s not my intention at all; truthfully, such a statement doesn’t make me noble . . . in fact, it makes me average.
+Though it may sound high and mighty – to profess that I’m prioritizing people (or trying to) – that’s not my intention at all.
+Truthfully, such a statement doesn’t make me noble . . . in fact, it makes me average.
 I think the simplest way to describe it, would be to say, it makes me a mom; plain and simple – a mom.

 Because isn’t that what we moms do all day, every day?